-1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.
-Please refer to Explanatory Note (a) 2.
-To approve the payment of Directors' fees amounting to RM250,000.00 for the financial year ended 31 December 2019.
-Resolution 1 3.
-To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries amounting to RM150,000.00 for the period from 19 August 2020 until the next Annual General Meeting of the Company.
-Resolution 2 4.
-To re-elect the following directors who retire in accordance with Clause 97 of the Constitution of the Company and being eligible offer themselves for re-election:- a.
-Dato Sri Tiong King Sing b.
-Mr Loo Choo Hong Resolution 3 Resolution 4 5.
+1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2020 together with the Reports of the Directors and Auditors thereon.

+Please refer to Explanatory Note (a)

+2. To approve the payment of Directors' fees amounting to RM250,000.00 for the financial year ended 31 December 2020.

+3. To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries amounting to RM150,000.00 for the period from 21 May 2021 until the next Annual General Meeting of the Company.

+- 4. To re-elect the following directors who retire in accordance with Clause 97 of the Constitution of the Company and being eligible, have offer themselves for re-election:

+- a.
+Datuk Yap Pak Leong

+- b.
+Madam Agnes Soei-Tin Lamey

+RESOLUTION 3 RESOLUTION 4

+- 5. To re-elect Mr Michael @ Radio bin Luban who is retiring in accordance with Clause 104 of the Constitution of the Company and being eligible, has offered himself for reelection. - RESOLUTION 5 - 6.
 To re-appoint Messrs.
-Baker Tilly Monteiro Heng PLT (AF0117) as Auditors of the Company and to authorise the Directors to fix their remuneration.
-Resolution 5
+Baker Tilly Monteiro Heng PLT (AF 0117) as the Auditors of the Company and to authorise the Directors to fix their remuneration.

-Resolution 6